CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     > This command will create a new .NET Core 2.1 project.
 The project will be a **console** project and the project will be created in the current directly since you used the ``--output .`` option.

+1. Visual Studio Code will most likely prompt you to install various extensions related to **.NET Core** or **Azure Cosmos DB** development.
+None of these extensions are required to complete the labs.

 1. In the terminal pane, enter and execute the following command:

     ```sh
     dotnet add package Microsoft.Azure.DocumentDB.Core --version 1.9.1
     ```

-    > This command will add the ``Microsoft.Azure.DocumentDB.Core`` NuGet package as a project dependency.
+    > This command will add the [Microsoft.Azure.DocumentDB.Core](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core/) NuGet package as a project dependency.
+The lab instructions have been tested using the ``1.9.1`` version of this NuGet package.

 1. In the terminal pane, enter and execute the following command: